 1. You can write your area of expertise with your name:

-I personally don’t use it or recommend to do so, but if we are discussing about Search Friendly profile, this definitely comes into the picture.
+I personally don’t use it or recommend doing so, but if we are discussing Search Friendly profile, this definitely comes into the picture.

 Here, as you can see in the above screenshot, I searched for the term “Digital Marketer”.
 The auto-suggestions by LinkedIn showed me those profiles which had “Digital Marketer” in their name.